shopsys/monorepo-tools/docs/extensibility/entity-extension.md

 These factories work in the same manner as the entity factories mentioned above.
 If any part of framework creates an entity data, it uses a factory.
 So in the project, we can change the factory to produce extended entity data instead of original and the whole system will create extended entity data.

-## How can I extend an entity?

-* Create a new entity in your `src/Shopsys/ShopBundle/Model` directory that extends already existing framework entity
-  * there are entities that are already prepared out of the box
-    * `Administrator`
-    * `Article`
-    * `Brand`
-    * `Category`
-    * `Order`
-    * `OrderItem`
-    * `Payment`
-    * `Product`
-    * `Transport`
-    * `User`
-  * keep entity and table annotations
-  * you can add new properties and use annotations to configure ORM
-* Add information about the entity extension into the container configuration
-  * add it to the configuration parameter `shopsys.entity_extension.map`
-  * use the parent entity name as a key and the extended entity name as a value
-  * eg. `Shopsys\FrameworkBunde\Model\Product\Product: DreamProject\Model\Product\Product`
-* Create a new data object in your `src/Shopsys/ShopBundle/Model` directory that extends already existing framework entity data
-* Create a factory for this entity data
-* Implement the factory interface from the framework
-    * eg. `class ProductDataFactory implements ProductDataFactoryInterface`
-  * Rewrite symfony configuration for the interface to alias your factory
-    * eg.
-      ```php
-        Shopsys\FrameworkBundle\Model\Product\ProductDataFactoryInterface:
-          alias: DreamProject\Model\Product\ProductDataFactory
-      ```
-* Now your extended entity is automatically used instead of the parent entity:
-  * in hydrated Doctrine references
-  * in the EntityManager, Repositories and QueryBuilders
-  * in newly created entities
-* If you are running tests, update also `\Tests\ShopBundle\Functional\EntityExtension\EntityExtensionTest`
-  * add your extended entity into `$entityExtensionMap` in the `setUp()` method

-*Tip: to see how it works in practice check out `\Tests\ShopBundle\Functional\EntityExtension\EntityExtensionTest` that tests end-to-end extensibility of `Product`, `Category` and `OrderItem`.*

-## Limitations

-### OrderItem

-`OrderItem` is a bit special entity because it is not created from `OrderItemData`, it is created from different sources like from product itself.
-All creations are done by [`Order`](/packages/framework/src/Model/Order/Order.php) entity only, where you can check that it really make sense to not create the `OrderItem` from a data object.

-If you need to extend the `OrderItem` by a new field, for example, an ID from an external system, you'll have to fill this field after the `Order` is created by a new public method on `Order` class.
-And then if you'll need to be able to edit this field from the administration, you'll have to override `edit` method of `Order` entity and solve setting this new field there.

-The other way of data - from `OrderItem` to `OrderItemData` is standard.
-So if you extend `OrderItem` in a standard fashion, set a new field in extended `OrderItemDataFactory` then `OrderItemData` object will contain the correct value from the `OrderItem` object.

-Creating a new type of `OrderItem` is possible and does not cause problems because the new type is completely in your hands.